 Anger.
 When your ADHD child is overwhelmed by emotions, in the middle of a meltdown, is lashing out violently toward you, or smashing up the home, it can be challenging to stay calm and collected.
-Sometimes the breakdowns can go on for hours, and it can be exhausting trying to calm and regulate your ADHD child, as well as stay calm and control yourself.
+Sometimes the breakdowns can go on for hours, and it can be exhausting trying to calm and regulate your ADHD child and stay calm and control yourself.

 Overwhelm.
-Life with an ADHDer is completely overwhelming and exhausting as you are permanently putting out fires and pre-empting their next move.
+Life with an ADHDer is overwhelming and exhausting as you permanently put out fires and pre-empt their next move.
 You find yourself with zero free time and very little help!

 What can help with ADHD overwhelm?

 Seek help.
 If you feel overwhelmed, seek help from your GP, who will provide medical advice for you or your child.
 They may suggest ADHD treatment such as medication to help regulate your child to enable them to concentrate at school.
-They may recommend melatonin to help your child get to sleep at night, which will allow your child the rest he deserves.
+They may recommend melatonin to help your child sleep at night, which will give him the rest he deserves.
 Medication has been life-changing for our son.
 Read more about our decision to medicate our child here.

 A medical professional may suggest parenting courses or books to help you understand how the ADHD brain works and how you can adapt your parenting skills to minimize meltdowns and calm emotions.
 Once we understood that our child couldn’t help his behavior, it helped us enormously